Ye Hongli: Sportscar racing

 In 2019, Ye made the full-time switch to sports car racing, competing alongside "Bob" Yuan Bo in the GT World Challenge Asia after competing in the series on a part-time basis in 2017 and 2018.
 He was set to remain alongside Yuan at Absolute Racing for 2020; however, following the 2020 season's cancellation due to the COVID-19 pandemic, Ye was forced to sit out the majority of 2020.

 Ye spent 2021 and 2022 racing in China, contesting the Porsche Carrera Cup Asia.
 After finishing fourth in his first season, Ye proceeded to dominate the 2022 season for JUNJIE Racing, equalling Chris van der Drift's record of six consecutive victories to seal the championship title with two races to go.

 Ye reunited with Yuan for the 2023 season of the GT World Challenge Asia, now competing for R&B Racing, of which both drivers were co-founders.
 Ye also made his debut that year in the FIA GT World Cup for R&B, claiming the Silver Cup title and beating out renowned drivers such as Kévin Estre and Matteo Cairoli en route to a tenth-place overall finish.

 2024 would see Ye achieve one of the greatest successes of his career, as he and Yuan, driving for the newly rebranded Origine Motorsport team, won the overall 2024 GT World Challenge Asia title, triumphing over reigning champion Anthony Liu Xu and his teammate Alessio Picariello to claim the championship at the season finale in Shanghai.

 Personal life

 Ye was named by his maternal grandfather after the Qianlong Emperor (personal name Hongli).
 In addition to motorsport, Ye is also vice chairman at a construction company in Shanghai, having previously worked in financial management at an investment firm.
-Since 2024, he has also held an executive position at the Returned Overseas Students Association in his hometown of Taizhou.
+Since 2024, Ye has also held an executive position at the Returned Overseas Students Association in his hometown of Taizhou.